 Copying and Pasting a Resume Into Google Docs

-Sometimes it’s just easier to copy the content of a preexisting resume into Google Docs and then create a new layout or change the fonts.
-The simplest way to do so is to (1) copy and paste the entire original resume into Google Docs, (2) highlight the entire text, and (3) clear all formatting by going under Format > Clear formatting.
-You can then reorganize the layout and make font changes as you wish.
+Sometimes it’s just easier to copy the content of a preexisting resume into Google Docs and then adjust the layout and fonts.
+The simplest way to do so is to:

 5 Tips for Your Google Docs Resume

-- Inspect your formatting.
-Whether you’re opening a template in Google Docs, uploading or cutting and pasting a resume from another type of file, or downloading your document, always inspect the layout and fonts.
-Sometimes font sizes inadvertently change or the spacing between sections gets thrown off a bit.
+Whether you’re opening a template in Google Docs, uploading or cutting and pasting a resume from another file format, or downloading your document, always inspect the layout and fonts.
+Sometimes font sizes inadvertently change, or the spacing between sections gets thrown off a bit.
 Always compare your Google Docs document with the original template to make sure everything matches up.

-- Recover from mistakes easily.
-If you make changes to your resume that messes with the layout or you decide that you need to start your editing from scratch, it’s easy to walk back what you’ve done.
-Click on File > Version History > See Version History.
+If you make changes to your resume that mess with the layout or you decide that you need to rewrite a section, it’s easy to walk back what you’ve done.
+Click File > Version History > See Version History.
 This allows you to go back to earlier versions of your document and pick up your editing from there.

-- Don’t overshare.
 When sharing your resume link with potential employers, you’ll want to avoid the uncomfortable scenario of hiring managers from different companies looking at your resume at the same time.
 (Trust us, they’ll notice.)
-To avoid this, create a duplicate of your resume to be shared with each individual employer.
+To avoid this, create separate copies of your resume to be shared with different employers.